moogiecodes/SailorMoonPomodoroTimer/README.md

-# CS81-Project
-Final project for 1st Javascript Programming course at SMC incorporating:
+# Sailor Moon Pomodoro Timer

-HTML, CSS, JS, Jquery
+Technologies: HTML, CSS, Javascript, Jquery

 The Pomodoro Technique was developed by Francesco Cirillo as a time management technique to promote productivity and efficiency.
 The general idea is to break